jj1bdx/dump1090-airspy-experimental/README.md

     hackrf_transfer -r output.sb -f 1090000000 -s 2000000 -p 0 -a 0 -l 40 -g 62
     sox -r 2000000 -c 1 output.sb output.ub

-In the example RX/TX RF amplifier is disabled, IF gain is set 40dB and baseband gain is set to 62dB (maximum values).
+In the example RX/TX RF amplifier is disabled, IF gain is set to 40dB and baseband gain is set to 62dB (maximum values).
 As opposed to RTL SDR devices, HackRF returns signed IQ values, so [SoX](http://sox.sourceforge.net/) is used to convert them to unsigned IQ values.

 It is possible to feed the program with data via standard input using the --ifile option with "-" as argument.